md-rahil/NFTtrace-Main/README.md

 # NFTtrace-Main
-It is the main branch for storing the automation scripti for NFTtrace application
+We have created 2 Branches mainly that is, Dev and Main for storing the automation script for NFTtrace.